-The original vegetation of the island has now almost entirely disappeared, and the plants that remain are some introduced grasses and some scrubland plants.
-The greatest part of the original vegetation succumbed to the continuous degradation caused by the introduction of free-roaming goats and their subsequent uncontrolled reproduction (lñigo-Elías 2000).
-This trend was probably worsened by scientific collectors (Howell and Cade 1954).
+At the present time all that remains of the original vegetation of the island are some introduced grasses and some scrubland plants.
+The greatest part of the original vegetation succumbed to the continuous degradation caused by the introduction of free-roaming goats and their subsequent uncontrolled reproduction (Iñigo-Elías 2000).
+This trend was probably worsened by the presence of scientific collectors (Howell and Cade 1954).